COVID-19 Updates from the Governor...as of June 8th

 The State will exempt residents of New Hampshire and Vermont from the testing and 14-day quarantine requirement altogether, effective immediately for travel and effective June 12th for stays in lodging establishments.
 When adjusted for population, the prevalence of active cases of COVID-19 in these states is similar to that in Maine.
 There is no other state with as low a prevalence of COVID-19 within a 12-hour drive.
 The State will continue to evaluate possible additional exemptions based on trends in other states.

-Effective JULY 1...All other travelers (People who are not Maine, New Hampshire or Vermont residents) must complete and sign a Certificate of Compliance form indicating they will
+Starting JULY 1...All other travelers (People who are not Maine, New Hampshire, Vermont residents or New York, New Jersey or Connecticut full time residents) must complete and sign a Certificate of Compliance form indicating they will

 Complete a COVID-19 test in their home state and received a negative COVID-19 test result